Stryyder/The-Coding-Journey/README.md

 - Refine your resume
 - Start looking for a job
 - Interview, interview, interview
+- Check [this](https://github.com/kamranahmedse/developer-roadmap) out for a much better, exhaustive list of what to learn.

 ### Projects
 - 2D Baseball Game: Learning basic graphics setup for Unity